 Adult and Kid Friendly Snacks

-My kids are ALWAYS asking for a snack.
-I’m talking two minutes after we finish a meal, they’re right there, begging for something to eat.
+My kids are quite literally ALWAYS asking me for a snack.
+I don’t have much of a sweet tooth myself (although I’m obsessed with my Blueberry Chia Pudding), but I’m talking two minutes after we finish a meal, they’re right there, begging for something sweet to eat.
 Can you relate?

 This recipe is a much cleaner option than a lot of store bought granola bars or granola mixes, which are often filled with sugar, corn syrup, and more stuff that really isn’t necessary.